TheHarishAravind/7515QCA-Assessment2/index.md

 The microphone is a vital component of the prototype as it is required to sense the music and help convert the signal into light.

 4. 1 x Light Dependent Resitor
-The Light Dependpent Resistor or LDR is component that measures a.
+The Light Dependpent Resistor or LDR is component that changes its resistancce value based on the amount of light incident on it.

 3. Other required materials
     1 x Small Prototype Breadboard
     1 x NPN 2N2222A Transistor
     1 x NPN BC337 Transistor
     1 x 33KΩ Resistor
-    1 x Condensign Micrphone
+    1 x Condensing Micrphone
     1 x Light Dependent Resistor
     4 x Male to male Jumper Wires
     2 x Double AAA Battery packs